jakub-m/llama2-rs/README.md

 # Metal

-- [examples/metal_add.rs](examples/metal_add.rs) implements a simple addition in GPU using a shared memory buffer.
+- [metal_add.rs](examples/metal_add.rs) implements a simple addition in GPU using a shared memory buffer.
-- [examples/metal_matmul.rs](examples/metal_matmul.rs) runs matrix multiplication on GPU.
+- [metal_matmul.rs](examples/metal_matmul.rs) runs matrix multiplication on GPU.

+Running llama2 (`make run-napalm`) with matmul naively computed in GPU (shared memory buffers, Metal native matmul) yields ~20% GPU utilization, and ~60 seconds per token.
+For CPU with Rayon, it's ~20 sec per token.

+# Next steps

+- GPU: Use private GPU memory for W matrices that don't change.
+Check first with benchamrking if this gives better yield.

+- Pipelining of GPU work, do not wait until finished, carry on in parallel when possible.

+- Run comput. in GPU and CPU at once (2x yield!)